-By default, Summit's software is configured to scan all 2.4 GHz channels prior to initiating a roam.
+By default, Laird's software is configured to scan all 2.4 GHz channels prior to initiating a roam.
 During a scan, a client device is unable to send or receive data; this means that the longer a scan period, the lower the client's performance.

 Limiting the set of channels to be scanned (prior to a roam) to only the channels that are in use in the WLAN infrastructure is an effective means of decreasing scan time and improving performance.
 A Limited Channel Set may be enabled in two ways: